TedTed/wordpl/README.md

 | 50th percentile | `BayesianWordle(epsilon=16, certainty=0.3)`  | 66.6         |
 | 95th percentile | `BayesianWordle(epsilon=30, certainty=0.7)`  | 153.9        |

+If you can find a strategy that improves one or more of these high scores by at least 5%, you win a Swiss chocolate bar 🍫 from my favorite chocolate shop in Zürich.

 ## Game rules

 The game selects a *secret word* at random among the words in `answers.txt`.
 The